zzwjames/zhiweizhang.github.io/_pages/about.md

 [01/2025] Two papers accepted by ICLR 2025, including one **Oral** selection.<br>
 [01/2025] Passed my comprehensive exam.<br>
 [05/2024] One paper accepted by KDD 2024.<br>
-[05/2024] I passed the qualifying exam and became a Ph.D. candidate.<br>
 [05/2024] One paper accepted by ICML 2024.